zanellaz/oh-its-my-zsh-theme/README.md

 ````

-And change ZSH_THEME to "zanellaz"
+- Change ZSH_THEME to "zanellaz"

+- Start a new terminal session.